tongzh/tongzh.github.com/README.md

 You can also use `jekyll server -D` to launch the server in draft mode and preview the drafts.

+Or use `jekyll server -Dw` to launch in draft mode and watch your file changes.

 ### Create posts or pages
 Run `rake post title='Hello World'` to create a new post.